sayayangnu/PoetryGenerator/README.md

   c) For each vector with n elements, use the 1 to n-1 element (feature) to predict the n element (target).
 Thus, a vector with n element will be converted to n-1 vectors of feature and target pairs.

-  d) Split the vectors got from step c) into features and target
+  d) Split the vectors got from step c) into features and target.

 3. Build Model